 Heinz launched a 570-piece jigsaw puzzle on their social media channels, giving followers the chance to win one of the 57 puzzles they had created.
 The campaign proved so popular that they decided to sell the puzzles in the US and Canada.
 Heinz also pledged to donate the equivalent of 107,000 meals to a food bank network from the proceeds.

-The campaign worked well because it not only generated humour with the puzzle’s authentic styling but also did something positive for the community during the pandemic.
+The campaign worked well because it not only generated humor with the puzzle’s authentic styling but also did something positive for the community during the pandemic.
 It was clear that Heinz had done their research.
-With their puzzles they were able to solve an audience their target audience was facing: boredom.
+With their puzzles, they were able to solve an audience their target audience was facing: boredom.
 In addition, the brand also displayed creativity while still staying on brand.

 What companies and PR pros can learn from the pandemic

-At a time when consumers’ priorities have changed drastically, brands need to make sure that their content is not overly promotional.
-Instead, they should include a human interest angle and ensure that all their communication has a purpose and value.
-In addition, companies can adapt in the following ways:
+At a time when consumers’ priorities have changed drastically, you need to make sure that your content is not overly promotional.
+Instead, you should include a human interest angle and ensure that all your communication has a purpose and value.
+In addition, you can adapt in the following ways:

-1) Highlight the value of their press releases and product launches
+1) Highlight the value of your press releases and product launches

-At a time when consumer needs are changing, companies need to think about how they can use new products and services to solve a common problem.
-Once they have figured this out, it is important to highlight the problem they are solving and the value they are offering consumers in their press releases.
+At a time when consumer needs are changing, you need to think about how you can use new products and services to solve a common problem.
+Once you have figured this out, it is important to highlight the problem you are solving and the value you are offering consumers in your press releases.

 2) Keep the message simple and human-centered

 Before the pandemic, it was already important for brands to keep their messaging simple.
 This is even more critical during the pandemic.
-Companies should craft their message in a way that highlights the important information and focuses on how they’re making life easier for their consumers.
+You should craft your messages in a way that highlights the important information and focuses on how you’re making life easier for your consumers.

 People are more likely than ever before to choose brands that share their values and help those in need.
-If companies can communicate consumer-centric messages, then they can generate positive publicity.
+If you can communicate consumer-centric messages, then you can generate positive publicity.

 3) Take advantage of social media

 Social media has provided solace for people trying to occupy their time during the pandemic.
 For this reason, the pandemic has increased the level of engagement between brands and their target audiences.
-There is no better chance to take advantage of social media to engage directly with consumers.
+There is no better way to take advantage of social media than to engage directly with consumers.

 Companies and PR pros have had to shift into overdrive to create and maintain a positive brand image during the pandemic.
-To be effective during a crisis, a brand’s PR strategies should provide insight, have a human interest angle, and be creative enough to draw attention.
+To be effective during a crisis, your PR strategies should provide insight, have a human interest angle, and be creative enough to draw attention.